Each year, the federal tax law allows American citizens to deduct some personal expenses from their taxable income.

 This article will shed some light for you by answering the most frequently asked questions on the subject of Medicare tax deductions.

-There are four major categories of tax deductions namely:
+There are four major categories of tax deductions:

-Business Deductions.
 Small business owners are required to incorporate their business earnings when they file their personal tax returns.
-As a sole proprietor, you will do this by a separate calculation of net profit or loss where you will report all income and deductions.
+As a sole proprietor, you’ll do this by a separate calculation of net profit or loss where you’ll report all income and deductions.

 Medicare Supplement Premiums are Tax Deductible